top of page

 Overall, remember to trust the process.
 Give yourself a pat on the back, you’ve put in the hours and hours of hard work.
 “The hay is in the barn” as we like to say.
 The hard work is done, now it’s time to recover and rest up so you are feeling your best on Marathon Morning!

 If you are having any last minute niggles, it’s not too late to get them addressed.
 Sometimes a physical therapy tune up session or two can be all it takes to keep you on track in these last few weeks leading up to race day.
 Or, maybe you are feeling healthy but know you could benefit from a bit of recovery boost.
-Zenith also provides recovery sessions.
-You can sign up for an appointment or learn more here.
+Zenith PNW also provides massage therapy.
+You can sign up for an appointment or learn more about Zenith PNW services.

 Smyth B, Lawlor A. Longer Disciplined Tapers Improve Marathon Performance for Recreational Runners.
 Front Sports Act Living.
 2021 Sep 28;3:735220. doi: 10.3389/fspor.2021.735220.
 PMID: 34651125; PMCID: PMC8506252.